-This article appears in the September 2007 issue of The American Spectator.
-To subscribe to our monthly print edition, click here.
+(This article appeared in the September 2007 issue of The American Spectator.)

 After the immigration bill failed in the U.S. Senate, the postmortems deplored the new power of bloggers and the Internet.
 A done deal cooked up behind closed doors was derailed by the voice of the people.
 "Talk radio is running America," complained Mississippi's Sen. Trent Lott.
 The Washington Post headlined a David Broder column on the subject, "A Mob-Rule Moment."
 Often called the "dean" of Washington journalists, Broder was concerned that public opinion had been "exaggerated by modern communications and interest group pressure."